 If two or more interrupts occur simultaneously, the line with the highest priority is given precedence and all other lines are temporarily inhibited.
-An interrupt line can request a computer program interrupt only if the line has not been inhibited and a higher-priority line is not active.
+An interrupt line may request a computer program interrupt only if the line has not been inhibited and a higher-priority line is not active.

-The sync register consists of flip-flops IR00 through IR07.
-IUC1- clocks the contents of the interrupt-line register into the sync register.
+The sync register consists of flip-flops IR00 through IR07 (2Bi).
+Signal IUC1- clocks the contents of the interrupt-line register into the sync register.
 The outputs of the sync register are fed into a network of gates that determine the priority of each interrupt line signal.
-The line priority circuit generates signal INR1+, which enables the generation of signal IURX-I. In addition, LP00+ through LP07+ determine the interrupt address and the interrupt-line register flip-flop to be reset after servicing its interrupt.
-IL00- has the highest priority, and signal IL07- has the lowest.
+The line priority circuit generates signal INR1 + (2C2) which enables the generation of signal IURX-1.
+In addition, signals LP00 + through LP07 + determine the interrupt address and the interrupt-line register flip-flop to be reset after servicing its interrupt.
+Signal IL00- has the highest priority, and signal IL07- has the lowest priority.